microsoft/FluidFramework/docs/_includes/browsers.md

-{{< callout important Browser support >}}
+There is a lot of nuance in browser support, but in general, Fluid Framework supports modern browsers, and we recommend that you use the most up-to-date browser that's compatible with your operating system.
+The following browsers are

-There is a lot of nuance in browser support, but in general, Fluid supports modern browsers, and we recommend that you use the most up-to-date browser that's compatible with your operating system.
-The following browsers are supported:
+supported:

 * The new [Microsoft Edge](https://www.microsoft.com/edge)
 * Safari (latest version, Mac only)